The 9 best gas BBQs to buy in 2026, as tested by our experts

 Our rating: 4.5/5

-We also appreciate that your gas tucks away neatly on its own inbuilt shelf, so this sleek barbecue looks fantastic on a patio.
-However, the warming rack gets so hot that it can continue to cook your food, and we also found the non-stick grill disappointing, as marinades often stuck to the grill.
+All my test recipes turned out to be delicious, with golden caramelisation and crisp grill lines, and I loved the temperature gauge, which is clear to read in both Fahrenheit and Celsius and offers precise control.
+I also appreciate the fact that the gas tucks away neatly on its own inbuilt shelf, so this sleek barbecue looks fantastic on a patio.
+However, the warming rack gets so hot that it can continue to cook your food, and I also found the non-stick grill disappointing, as marinades often stuck to the grill.
 This is an expensive barbecue, but it’s well thought out, with excellent cooking results, and it comes with a 15-year warranty.

 Char-Broil Grill2Go gas barbecue